seanWLawrence/hendrix/README.md

   templatesPath: "hendrix",
   outputPaths: {},
   helpMessage: `
-    ---------- Hendrix ---------

     Usage:
       hendrix <template> <name> <output-path> [...variables]

-    Examples:
+    Note:
-      - Assuming the following for this example:
+      You can also use the alias 'h' instead of 'hendrix', for example:

+      h <template> <name> <output-path> [...variables]

+    Available generators:
+      {{ listofAvailableGenerators }}

-        - We have a template directory called "view"
+    Example (assuming we have a template called 'view' in our templates folder):
-        - In this directory is a file named "index.js.mustache" that accepts a variable "age" of type "number"

-      generate view Person src/components/person age:number
+      hendrix view Person src/components/person age:number

-      # Generates a new file at "src/views/person/index.js" with this object passed to the template as {variables: [{name: 'age', value: 'number'}]}
+      Generates a new file at "src/views/person/index.js" with the object {variables: [{name: 'age', value: 'number'}]}
+      passed to the 'view' template

-      For documentation and examples, visit: https://github.com/seanWLawrence/hendrix#readme `
+    For more documentation and examples, visit: https://github.com/seanWLawrence/hendrix#readme` };
-};

 module.exports = config;